 CPHA has compiled the most recent publicly available tools and resources from jurisdictions across Canada.
 We believe this will aid health and social service providers in service delivery and program development.

 CPHA has gathered current seminal research, governmental reports, and other evidence-based information concerning a public health approach to cannabis.
 Here you can find reports and information concerning the health effects of cannabis, as well as the effects of cannabis legalization in non-Canadian contexts.

 CPHA has compiled provincial/territorial and federal documents to increase understanding of cannabis legalization across varying contexts and jurisdictions within Canada.

 Cannabis Resources for Providers

 Workshops on Reducing STBBI-related Stigma

-In collaboration with the Calgary Sexual Health Centre, we developed the content for three workshops focused on reducing STBBI-related stigma.
+Throughout 2014-2017, in collaboration with the Centre for Sexuality, CPHA developed the content for three workshops focused on reducing STBBI-related stigma.
 These workshop resources, including a facilitation manual, a participant workbook and the presentation slides, will help you facilitate a training workshop in your community.
 The content from the three workshops can also be combined to create a more comprehensive training opportunity.